 Lemon Pull ApartsServings: 10-12 | Skills: Beginning | Prep Time: 10 min (not including thaw time) | Bake Time: 20-25 min

-Citrus lovers will enjoy these sweetened rolls baked together in a deep dish pizza pan.Lemon Pull Aparts
+Citrus lovers will enjoy these sweetened rolls baked together in a deep dish pizza pan or 9 x 13 baking dish.Lemon Pull Aparts

 12 Rhodes Yeast Dinner Rolls, thawed but still cold

 1 tablespoon butter, melted

 2 tablespoons fresh lemon juice

 Mix lemon zest with sugar.
 Cut rolls in half and place in a 12-inch sprayed deep dish pizza pan or 9x13-inch sprayed baking pan.
 Drizzle 1/4 cup melted butter over rolls.
 Sprinkle with lemon zest/sugar mixture, reserving 1/2 of mixture to sprinkle on just before baking.
 Cover with sprayed plastic wrap.
 Let rise until double in size.

 Remove wrap.
 Sprinkle on remaining mixture.
 Bake at 350°F 20-25 minutes.
 Remove immediately from pan and place on cooling rack.

 Combine glaze ingredients and mix well.
 Drizzle over pull-aparts.